DataEdgeSystems/Hadoop-Map-Reduce-Avg-Temp/README.md

 Once you have everything in place:

 2.	use ##start-all.sh (Deprecated : use start-dfs.sh and start-yarn.sh for starting namenodes, datanodes, resource managers)

      Type in ##jps in terminal : (You get something like this)

       4181 DataNode

       5214 NameNode

       5753 org.eclipse.equinox.launcher_1.3.0.v20140415-2008.jar

       4643 NodeManager

       4357 SecondaryNameNode

       4514 ResourceManager

       14302 Jps

-This tell that we have everything in place.

 3. Shoot up a new cluster either in local machine or virtual machine.
-   I have used here my local machine installed with Ubuntu 14.04LTE Go to terminal : type in :
+     I have used here my local machine installed with Ubuntu 14.04LTE Go to terminal :
+     type in :
          ##hadoop fs -mkdir -p hdfs://localhost:9000/data/small (To create a directory in your HDFS)

 4. Now copy data to your cluser:
      For example you have a dataset residing in ##/home/anurag/data/small/ type in :
          ##hadoop fs -put /home/anurag/data/small/ hdfs://localhost:9000/data/small

 5. Go to : http://localhost:50070/explorer.html to see whether files were copied or not Now I have already exported the jar for using with our dataset, you can export your own from IDE Copy the jar to your filesystem.
 Mine resides in /home/anurag/workspace2/AvgTemp/bin/AvgTemp.jar

 6. So to run the Job on your cluster : type in :
        ##hadoop jar /home/anurag/workspace2/AvgTemp/bin/AvgTemp.jar AvgTemp hdfs://localhost:9000/data/big/weather                hdfs://localhost:9000/data/big/weather/output

 And voila!!
 You just ran your Map Reduce Job.